-The combination of both effects results in a convex relationship, which implies that there is an optimal group size minimizing average patient lead time.
+We illustrate these effects in Figure 6.
+The combination of both effects results in a convex relationship, which implies that there is an optimal group size minimizing average patient flow time.
 In what follows, we develop the mathematical model to address the batch size decision problem.
-The objective is to determine the batch size that minimizes the average patient lead time.
+The objective is to determine the batch size that minimizes the average patient flow time.

 In this section we build on the third workstation discussed in the base case (other workstations at the consultation and surgery level may also be analyzed in a similar fashion).
 To maintain the transparency of the model, we omit the index i referring to the original workstation used in this experiment.
-Other than the batching of patients, the dynamics of the workstation remain unchanged (as compared to previous sections).
+Other than the batching of patients, the dynamics of the workstation remain unchanged (as compared to the numerical example presented in section 4.1).